 The Texas statute of limitations for personal injury lawsuits is found at Texas Civil Practice and Remedies Code Section 16.003.

-Q: What legal claims do I have if I have been involved in a collision?
+What legal claims do I have if I have been involved in an auto collision?

 Depending on how serious your car accident was, you may have a number of civil claims that arise from the collision.